dotnet/csharplang/proposals/csharp-7.3/pattern-based-fixed.md

 [design]: #detailed-design

 ## *Pattern* ##
-A viable pattern-based ìfixedî need to:
+A viable pattern-based ‚Äúfixed‚Äù need to:
 -	Provide the managed references to pin the instance and to initialize the pointer (preferably this is the same reference)
--	Convey unambiguously the type of the unmanaged element   (i.e. ìcharî for ìstringî)
+-	Convey unambiguously the type of the unmanaged element   (i.e. ‚Äúchar‚Äù for ‚Äústring‚Äù)
 -	Prescribe the behavior in "empty" case when there is nothing to refer to.
 -	Should not push API authors toward design decisions that hurt the use of the type outside of `fixed`.